basarevych/utp-punch/README.md

-But when the connection is established the third-party server is no longer needed and it is never used as a relay, all the data is transmitted directly between these NATed server and client.
+But when the connection is established the third-party server is no longer needed and it is never used as a relay, all the data is transmitted directly between this NATed server and client.

 ## General usage example